JamesLuyangJiang/Live-Chat-Web-App/README.md

 # :left_speech_bubble:Live-Chat-Web-App :speech_balloon:

-*This repo was copied from a class project repo, so all commit messages are not shown here.*
+*This repo was copied from a class project repo, so all commit histories are not shown here.*
 *Copyright: James Jiang, UBC CPEN 322 Faculty*

 - This app supports multiple users to chat in different chat rooms, and all data are stored locally in MongoDB to mimic an online database.